enable3d/threejs-ammojs-webpack-example/README.md

-Just an example.
-Not for development or production use.
+# Three.js & ammo.js

+Just a simple example of Three.js with ammo.js

-Run `npm i` and `npm start`
+Run `npm install` and `npm start`

-You don't need to install three.js.
-Just import it using:
-`import * as THREE from '@enable3d/three-wrapper/dist'`

-You can use code from the three.js examples folder:
-`import { OrbitControls } from 'three/examples/jsm/controls/OrbitControls'`